goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-08-arxiv-data-structures-and-algorithms-a-simple-algorithm-for-combinatorial-n-fold-ilps-using-the-steinitz-lemma.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: A simple algorithm for Combinatorial n-fold ILPs using the Steinitz Lemma"
+title: "arXiv: Data Structures and Algorithms: A simple algorithm for Combinatorial n-fold ILPs using the Steinitz"
 date: 2025-07-08T00:00:00
 ---